-2. Implement safety policies that protect and shepherd your congregation well.64 great care in doing so.
+-Samantha Kilpatrick, attorney and former sexual abuse prosecutor great care in doing so.
 Because churches often see policy as the avenue to protect from liability exposure, churches will often avoid policy because it could be used against them to establish a standard of care in legal proceedings.
 However, good policy in the area of child protection is meant to protect the individuals in your church, not just the church itself.
 In protecting individuals, you are in fact protecting the organization.